 Wipe the Exterior

-Using the same cleaner, wipe the rest of the computer.
+Using the same cleaner you used for the monitor, wipe the rest of the computer.
 While cleaning the exterior won’t exactly help keep the components from frying, it will look a whole lot nicer.

 With your computer all cleaned up, next you can wipe down your desk from all of the debris you may have kicked up and spread around your desk and floor.